-It seem like it was only yesterday (actually it was 5 years ago) that I posted two pieces on lawyers at BIG law firms that were charging $1,000 an hour.
-In one blog post, I wondered why it was that some corporations were willing to pay such high hourly rates when very good lawyers at much lower billing rates were readily available.
+It seem like it was only yesterday (actually it was 5 years ago) that I posted two pieces on lawyers at big law firms that were charging $1,000 an hour.
+In one blog post, I wondered why it was that some clients were willing to pay such high hourly rates if good lawyers at lower billing rates were available.